-Adenoid Removal Surgery (Adenoidectomy) in Rockwall, Forney & Wylie
+Adenoid Removal Surgery (Adenoidectomy) in Rockwall and Forney

-Lakeside Allergy ENT is home to the best otolaryngologists in Texas.
+Lakeside Allergy ENT is home to the best otolaryngologists and adenoid specialists in Texas.
 We provide a wide range of treatments for all types of ear, nose, and throat conditions, including many of the latest advances in ENT treatments such as Balloon Sinuplasty.
-Our ENT doctors serve patients of all ages at our three convenient locations in Rockwall, Forney, and Wylie TX.
+Our ENT doctors serve patients of all ages at our three convenient locations in Rockwall, and Forney, TX.

 What is an adenoidectomy?